Board of Trustees

 Trustee

-Sioned is a senior manager and leader in the not-for-profit sector where she has worked for over two decades.
-In that time she has had a variety of roles in a range of organisations including Oxfam, the UK’s leading sight loss charity – RNIB, the women’s rights NGO founded by Annie Lennox – The Circle, and currently is a Director at the Tax Justice Network.
+Sioned is a senior manager and leader in the not-for-profit sector, where she has worked for over two decades.
+In that time she has worked in a range of organisations, including the international NGO, Oxfam, the UK’s leading sight loss charity ,RNIB, the women’s rights NGO, founded by Annie Lennox, The Circle, the international advocacy organisation, Tax Justice Network and is currently Director for Wales at the UK’s largest children’s reading charity, BookTrust.
 In addition, she is a trustee at Magic for Smiles, a small charity working to support the wellbeing of refugee children through magic shows and tuition.

 Trustee